Why are my peppers suspended but runny, not gelled?

 This problem can be caused by a few different issues:

-- The sugar content was too low.
-Sugar is a natural preservative, therefore, if you want to use less than 40% sugar I recommend our Pacific LM-O Pectin, which contains preservatives that will lengthen shelf life after opening.
+The sugar content was too low.
+Sugar is a natural preservative, therefore, if you want to use less than 40% sugar we recommend our Pacific LM-O Pectin, which contains preservatives that will lengthen shelf life after opening.

 Why do my light color jams turn dark?